-Unlimited' sanctions over OneLove armband, says FA
+Unlimited sanctions threat on OneLove armband - FA

 Bullingham said the FA took Fifa's threat to mean players could face bans.

 "It was unlimited.
-They would take disciplinary action against any player that was wearing the armband on top of having a yellow card." he told ITV Sport.
+They would take disciplinary action against any player that was wearing the armband on top of having a yellow card," he told ITV Sport.

 - LGBT football fans told to be respectful at World Cup